Diagnostics & Imaging

 Scheduling an Appointment

 Please call the Outpatient Diagnostics Center at 910-592-2689 for any questions regarding procedures scheduled by your ordering physician's office.
-All exams require a written order from a physician/approved health care provider.
+All exams, except for annual screening mammograms, require a written order from a physician/approved health care provider.
 Please bring all orders with you to your appointment.

 Exams account for one-third of early detections of breast cancer.
 At our Outpatient Diagnostics Center, we offer digital mammography for prompt and accurate results.
 Plus, we provide a MammoPad® to provide extra comfort.
 If you are age 40 or older and have not had a mammogram in the past year, you're due for a screening.
 Contact us today to schedule your appointment without a physician referral.
 910-592-2689.